puppetlabs/puppet-docs/source/puppet/5.3/hiera_migrate.md

 With Hiera-based defaults, you can simplify your module’s main classes:
 * They do not need to inherit from any other class.
 * You do not need to explicitly set a default value with the `=` operator.
 * Instead APL comes into effect for each parameter without a given value.
-In the example, the function ntp::params will be called to get the default params, and those can then be either overridden or merged, just as with all values in hiera.
+In the example, the function ntp::params will be called to get the default params, and those can then be either overridden or merged, just as with all values in Hiera.

 ```# ntp/manifests/init.pp
 class ntp (